euberdeveloper/dree/README.md

 **Description:**

 Given a path, returns a string representing its directory tree.
 The result could be customized with options.
-Executed syncronously.
+Executed synchronously.
 See __Usage__ to have an example.

 **Parameters:**